aws-samples/aws-blockchain-node-runners/lib/bsc/README.md

 ### Single Node setup
 ![Single Nodes Deployment](./doc/assets/Architecture-Single-BSC-Node-Runners.drawio.png)

 1. The AWS Cloud Development Kit (CDK) is used to deploy a single node.
-An S3 bucket is utilized to store [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) and othether script and configuration files required when launching EC2 as the BSC Node.
+The CDK application stores assets like scripts and config files in S3 bucket to copy them to the EC2 instance when launching a BSC Node.
-2. A single RPC BSC Full node is deployed within in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronizes with the rest of nodes on BSC Blockchain Network through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+2. A single RPC BSC Fullnode is deployed within in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) and continuously synchronizes with the rest of nodes on BSC Blockchain Network through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
 3. The BSC node is accessed by dApps or development tools internally.
 JSON RPC API is not exposed to the Internet to protect the node from unauthorized access. dApps need to handle user authentication and API protection, like [in this example for dApps on AWS](https://aws.amazon.com/blogs/architecture/dapp-authentication-with-amazon-cognito-and-web3-proxy-with-amazon-api-gateway/).
 4. The BSC node send various monitoring metrics for both EC2 and BSC client to Amazon CloudWatch.